orman112/blog/content/blog-markdown/exploring-react-hooks.md

 - useState is built on top of useReducer (with a very thin layer between them)
 - A reducer is simply a function that takes in a previous state as the first param and an action as the 2nd param, and returns a new state.
--
+- Allows for a nice, elegant solution to organize state management.

 ## useCallback

-- Along with useMemo, helps with performace of your React apps
+- Along with useMemo, helps with performace of your React apps (using memoization - apply definition)
+  - Memoization - optimization technique used to primarily speed up applications by returning cached results
+- Caches a function

 ## useMemo

-- Along with useMemo, helps with performace of your React apps
+- Along with useMemo, helps with performace of your React apps (using memoization - apply definition)
+- Memoizes a value on the client (React app)
+- The second parameter to the useMemo hook is the dependency array.
+If any of these values change, the memoized version is dumped and the values are re-rendered.

+## Common patterns for using React hooks

-# other notes
+## other notes

 - React Hooks can only be called from functional React components
 - Within those functional components, hooks may only be called from the top level